Coast Guard, DHS.

 This Notice relies on the authority of the Paperwork Reduction Act of 1995; 44 U.S.C.
 Chapter 35, as amended.
 An ICR is an application to OIRA seeking the approval, extension, or renewal of a Coast Guard collection of information (Collection).
 The ICR contains information describing the Collection's purpose, the Collection's likely burden on the affected public, an explanation of the necessity of the Collection, and other important information describing the Collection.
 There is one ICR for each Collection.

 We encourage you to respond to this request by submitting comments and related materials.
-Comments must contain the OMB Control Number of the ICR and the docket number of this request, [USCG-2011-1074], and must be received by February 10, 2012.
-We will post all comments received, without change, to http://www.regulations.gov.
-They will include any personal information you provide.
-We have an agreement with DOT to use their DMF.
-Please see the “Privacy Act” paragraph below.
+Comments must contain the OMB Control Number of the ICR and the docket number of this request, [USCG-2018-0490], and must be received by August 21, 2018.

 Information Collection Request